 Charlotte Bachman, Basel, Switzerland • Sören Sommelius, Helsingborg, Sweden • Lene Holmsgaard, Denmark • Steen Clausen, Denmark • Wang Jing, Denmark •

 – for having introduced me, as the first, to China by leading the 1983 Danish friendship delegation and for having shared so many and important contacts and letting me publish an article in the Association’s news magazine.

 Ms Laila Liu, Danish Chinese Tourism & Cultural Exchange Association, Copenhagen

 – for having introduced me to the Guizhou province and its immense natural beauty, for connecting me with many people and using me as an adviser, for suggesting that I visit Xian – and much more.

 – for having arranged my visit to the China Art Academy in Hangzhou and for translating a short summary of the SPAR project and myself to Chinese.
 And for supporting the project financially.

-– Liu Jian for inviting me to become a board member of the ICHI Fund and for travelling with me – together with her lovely 12-year old daughter Canran – to the Anhui province where we visited the old paper mill that does Xuan papers the old way and for proceeding to show me Suzhou.
+– for inviting me to become a board member of the ICHI Fund and for travelling with me – together with her lovely 12-year old daughter Canran – to the Anhui province where we visited the old paper mill that does Xuan papers the old way and – afterwards – for proceeding to show me Suzhou.
 Learned so much and got so many things translated; I would never have been able to gain so much knowledge without their wonderful company.
-Ms Liu also helped me find an old door for my Venice installation and she has accepted to become a TFF Associate.

 Mr Wang Zhi, Småland, Sweden and Shanghai